To understand the fiqh that underpins EQL’s practices please read the Fiqh guide here.

 Ideally, you will need a cool hygienic vehicle.
-We will provide the Qurbani carcass with name-tag in a blue-liner (or Qurbani box if the cutting option is chosen) that can be placed in the vehicle if it is in a hygienic condition.
-Normally, we would chill the carcass to 7C core temperature before despatch but because it is Sunnah to consume from your Qurbani meat as soon as possible you are permitted to take the Qurbani carcass away as soon as it is ready.
+We will provide the Qurbani carcass (with named carcass label) in a blue-liner (or Qurbani box if the cutting option is chosen) that can be placed in the vehicle if it is in a hygienic condition.
+Normally, we would chill the carcass to 7C core temperature before despatch but because it is Sunnah to consume from your Qurbani meat as soon as possible you are allowed to take the Qurbani carcass away as soon as it is ready.
 In this case, the meat will not be fully chilled so you should take it to your butcher as soon as possible.
 You should arrange prior with a butcher to chill and cut up your carcass as soon as you arrive.
-Some customers are happy to wait for their carcasses to be at least partly chilled as they visit local attractions.
+Some customers are happy to wait for their carcasses to be at least partly chilled whilst they visit local attractions.
 Usually, we dispatch carcasses to wholesalers early the following morning after chilling to 7C core temperature.

-Yes for red offal.
-We will put the red offal in a bag and into your Qurbani carcass.
-Please note some offal may be condemned by meat inspectors so you will be offered offal from the general Qurbani batch instead (or general Halal batch if no more Qurbani is performed) and not from your Qurbani.
+Yes for pluck (red offal).
+We will put the pluck in a bag for you to take away.
+Please note some of the offal may be condemned by meat inspectors so you will be offered offal from the general Qurbani batch instead (or general Halal batch if no more Qurbani is performed) and not from your Qurbani.
 Condemnations can occur for a number of reasons, such as liver fluke, which are not identifiable in the live animal.
 Furthermore the Food Standards Agency has asked us to request consumers to take a previously chilled pluck instead, as unchilled offal carry greater hygiene risk than unchilled carcasses (see new regulatory requirements section).
 However you can still request unchilled offal if you insist.

 Same-day we can only offer 6-way primal cutting for a charge – the Qurbani carcass is cut into 2 shoulders, 2 loins and 2 legs and put into a box.